polterguy/polterguy.github.io/documentation/magic/components/config/index.md

 implies that everything will be logged.
 Notice, you can also override which `service` to use for actually logging here.

-**caching**

-This section allows you to override the service to use for your cache.
-The default implementation implies using a memory based cache, but you can also use NoSQL cache services, and/or roll your own.

-**io**

-The `root-folder` setting in this section allows you to change where Magic will store your dynamic files.
-This allows you to for instance have some folder on disc where all your dynamic files are stored, as an alternative to the default value, which is inside your Magic server's _"files"_ folder.
-The other parts of this configuration settings implies the following.

-* `file-service` - What `IFileService` implementation to use
-* `folder-service` - What `IFolderService` implementation to use
-* `stream-service` - What `IStreamService` implementation to use

-To understand the 3 settings above, realise that Magic supports _"virtual file and folder systems"_, through for instance storing files and folders in Scylla or Cassandra, allowing you to virtually resolve files from alternative storages besides your physical file system.

-**sockets**
+## Sockets configuration

 The `url` setting here allows you to override which URL clients needs to use to negotiate a socket channel with your server.
 You can also completely turn OFF web sockets entirely here, by changing the value to `null` or remove the section entirely.

-**bazars**
+## Plugins configuration

-This setting allows you to change which base URL Magic should use as its repository for its plugins component.
+The `bazar` setting allows you to change which base URL Magic should use as its repository for its plugins component.